Teresa-Yang/Speech-to-Transcript/README.md

 ### To run:
 * Enter `flask run` in the terminal/comand prompt within the project directory
 ---
-### How to run if there are error for dependencies that occur (Personally used Visual Studio Code but should not matter on the IDE):
+### How to run if there are errors for dependencies or virtual environment (Personally used Visual Studio Code but should not matter on the IDE):
 * Clone the project
 * Ensure you set up a virtual environment
   * Navigate to the project directory if not already in it within the terminal/comand prompt
+  * Remove the "env" folder:
+    * `Remove-Item -Path 'env' -Recurse`
-  * Initialize the virtual environment:
+  * Initialize/recreate the virtual environment:
     * Windows (PowerShell):
       * `python -m venv env`
     * macOS or Linux: